 FL is home to SBA Communications, the third largest owner of wireless towers in the US.
 We like the wireless tower business model given (1) strong structural growth in wireless data usage, requiring telecom operators to continually upgrade their networks to meet demand, (2) contracted revenue streams typically with 3% price escalators on average, (3) low risk counterparties, (4) compelling economics of tenant co-location and (5) high barriers to entry.
-These, combined with SBA Communications' exceptional management team, make this company one of the highest quality names in our investment process.

-5 Source: NextEra Energy.
+5 Source: NextEra Energy